awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Java.02.md

 In the JSON data, note the following:
 + You use the `year` and `title` as the primary key attribute values for the `Movies` table\.
 + You store the rest of the `info` values in a single attribute called `info`\.
-This program illustrates how you can store JSON in a DynamoDB attribute\.
+This program illustrates how you can store JSON in an Amazon DynamoDB attribute\.

- The following is an example of movie data:
+ The following is an example of movie data\.

 ```
 {